Hierarchical Interaction Networks with Rethinking Mechanism for Document-level Sentiment Analysis: Introduction

 \item We present HIN to incorporate multi-granularities interactions between summary and document-related candidates and learn subject-oriented document representations for document-level sentiment analysis.
 To the best of our knowledge, we are the first neural approach to DSA that models bidirectional interactions to learn the document representation.

 \item We propose SR to adaptively refine the HIN with high-level features to learn a more discriminative document representation and can relieve the negative impacts of noisy samples simultaneously.

 \item We evaluate our model on three public datasets.
-Experimental results demonstrate the significant improvement of our proposed models than state-of-the-art methods.
+Experimental results demonstrate the significant improvement of our proposed models over state-of-the-art methods.
 The source code and dataset are available\footnote{https://github.com/zerohd4869/HIN-SR}.

 \end{itemize}

 The remainder of this paper is structured as follows.
 We review the related works in Section \ref{t:related}.
 Then we explain the details of our contributions in section \ref{t:model}.
 Section \ref{t:exp} describes the experiments and the results.
 Further analysis and discussion are shown in Section \ref{t:analysis}.
 In the end, the conclusions are drawn in Section \ref{t:con}.